taniman/profit-trailer-enhancements/README.md

 7. Only Feature Requests with 1337+ thumbs up Qualify
 8. Winners decided once a month

-### Top 3 Requests = guaranteed implementation in a features release
+### Top 3 Qualifying Requests = guaranteed implementation in a features release

 So make sure you search before creating a new issue, or you will be splintering your chances